 Attorney: Remember me... as a drain on society!

-- In Timmy's Secret Wish, Timmy was brought to Fairy Court on charges of being the worst godkid ever and Foop was the prosecutor.
-Foop explained that he became a lawyer to be evil enough to defeat Poof.
+- In "Timmy's Secret Wish", Timmy is brought to Fairy Court on charges of being the worst godkid ever and Foop is the prosecutor.
+Foop explains that he became a lawyer to be evil enough to defeat Poof.

 - Futurama has this exchange.
 Note that the lawyer in question was the only person who fought for Zoidberg and believed he didn't do anything wrong when he ate an Earth flag on Freedom Day — even the president of the ACLU thought Zoidberg should have been executed.

 Dr. Zoidberg: Ambassador Moivyn, you killed my lawyer!